 Eva founded the New York State Nurses Week in 1970, which has been celebrated ever since from May 24th to the 30th.

 She climbed through the ranks, breaking race barriers at every step, until she became the director of nursing in 1971.
 Over this time, Eva had opportunities to work with renowned Roswell Park doctors and researchers.

 Eva Noles dedicated her life to nursing, but also to community service and outreach.
 She served on many local and national committees, including the NYS Board of Nursing and the American Nurses Association.
 She also served on the Buffalo General Hospital Board of Trustees and the Community Mental Health.

 She has received many awards for her dedicated community service, including the Uncrowned Queens Institute’s Culture Keepers award for outstanding contributions to African-American culture in Western New York, which she received in 2002.

 Eva is the author of several publications, including Buffalo’s Blacks: Talking Proud and Black History: A Different Approach.
 Eva credits the lack of real and truthful history collection and story-telling on the local African-American experience as her reasons of becoming an author several years ago.
 In 1974, Eva retired from Roswell Park.
 Despite retirement, however, Eva continued working with the federal government that trained nurse practitioners, as well as joining Medical Personal Pool as a home care supervisor, where she was later appointed as a staff developer for the firm

-Eva, who now resides in Williamsville, New York, continues to be an inspiration for many people.
-She continues to be referred to as the consummate example of inspiration and determination for many.
+Eva, who resided in Williamsville, New York, was an inspiration for many people.
+She is referred to as the consummate example of inspiration and determination for many.

-Even after her retirement, Eva still spends much of her time helping others.
-Struggling against impressive odds and coming out on top has been a pattern for her, but she insists it has been more than a matter of luck.
+Even after her retirement, Eva spent much of her time helping others.
+Struggling against impressive odds and coming out on top has been a pattern for her, but she insisted it was more than a matter of luck.